 Budgeting and Accommodation

-In terms of budgeting and accommodation, scheduling your travel outside peak holiday seasons, such as Christmas, New Year’s, and Easter, could result in more affordable lodging during Costa Rica’s dry season.
+In terms of budgeting and accommodation, scheduling your travel outside peak holiday seasons, such as Christmas, New Year’s, and Easter, could result in more affordable lodging during Costa Rica’s these high tourism months.
 Alternatively, choosing to stay in less popular areas close to major tourist destinations can provide substantial savings on both meals and lodging.

 Vacation rental platforms such as HomeAway, VRBO, and Airbnb offer more affordable lodging options than traditional hotels and might include amenities like kitchenettes.
 Eating at local ‘sodas,’ traditional family-run Costa Rican eateries, is a great way to enjoy authentic cuisine at a lower cost.
 Planning a Costa Rica vacation can be budget-friendly, as public buses offer an economical way to travel between destinations and can add a genuine cultural dimension to your experience.